Skip to main content

 One emerging area of interest is the role of NAD in regulating immune responses.

-NAD levels have been linked to the function of immune cells, such as T cells and macrophages, which play a crucial role in the development and progression of autoimmune diseases.
+NAD levels have been linked to the function of immune cells, such as T cells and macrophages27, which play a crucial role in the development and progression of autoimmune diseases.

-Studies suggest that NAD may influence immune cell activation, proliferation, and cytokine production, all of which are key factors in autoimmune responses.
+Studies suggest that NAD may influence immune cell activation, proliferation, and cytokine production28, all of which are key factors in autoimmune responses.

-Additionally, NAD is involved in regulating the activity of sirtuins, a class of proteins that play a role in cellular stress responses, inflammation, and aging.
+Additionally, NAD is involved in regulating the activity of sirtuins29, a class of proteins that play a role in cellular stress responses, inflammation, and aging.

 Sirtuins have been implicated in autoimmune diseases, and their activity may be influenced by NAD levels.